MikelEiza/myVault/README.md

 MyVault is a very basic web interface to browse secrets from a remote [HashiCorp's Vault](https://www.vaultproject.io/)

+It's written in static HTML and Javascript using [Jquery](https://jquery.com/)

 There's no intention to add features to configure Vault backend.
 But will see...

+## Demo
+You can see a demo in the static web pages of Github in this link [https://yuki.github.io/myVault/login.html](https://yuki.github.io/myVault/login.html)

+You must click on the **gear icon** to introduce your Vault server and the default secret path.

 ## Features
 * Browse all the secrets